Home

 Peeling Paint

-Create a peeling paintbackground for your next series of ATCs
+Create a peeling paint background for your next series of ATCs

-"I really love this peeled paint effect and I use it often for the backgrounds.
+"I really love this peeled paint effect and I use it often for the backgrounds."

-Would you like to know how to make a peeling paint background for your ATCs, cards or scrapbooks?
 If you haven't used this technique before, it can create a pleasing background to set off your next paper craft project.
 This decorative painting technique is very effective and fun to do.

-Here's what you will need:
+Here's what you will need for the peeling paint technique:

 • Piece of A4 cardstock (I used Stampin' Up!'s Whisper White)